|Title:||Code of Conduct|

 - How do I teach and engage my students in the work of the community as they apply classroom learning to real world situations?

-Clinicians associated with the Health Center, Storrs and regional campuses and other University health care facilities provide compassionate primary and specialty health care in an academic environment.
+Clinicians associated with the UConn Health, Storrs and regional campuses and other University health care facilities provide compassionate primary and specialty health care in an academic environment.
 We focus on delivering quality patient care and fostering continuous improvement through scientific knowledge that is shared with patients, colleagues and the public.

 - We, each faculty and staff member involved in patient-related activities, are expected to understand and support the applicable Patient’s Bill of Rights and Responsibilities.